Armored Heart: L'Odeur de l'Amour

 “Why?”
 The question wasn’t one of dissent.
 She wasn’t asking Seeker because she wanted a justification.
 She just wanted to understand the reasoning behind it.

 Seeker smiled at her.
-“Curious little thing, aren’t you?” she whispered as she scooted a little closer, and took Lanri’s hand.
+“Curious little thing, aren’t you?"
+She whispered as she scooted a little closer, and took Lanri’s hand.
 “Dormez works wonders, but it’s not quite normal sleep.
 You’ll sleep far longer than you otherwise would if I don’t use a spell to wake you back up, and I need to see how long you sleep on your own.”

 “What will that tell you?”